blu3fishez/MuseBase-Phase3/README.md

 - For IntelliJ users

-You can run `Main` function by opening this project.
+Simply, you just open the project folder as root.
+And you can run `Main` function by opening this project.

 - For Eclipse users